 The Deputy Mayor

 Councillor Mehta was brought up in Anfield and after moving to Telford over 15 years ago, he lives with his wife Poonam and their two children, Swastik and Rahul.
 Raj became a Borough Councillor in the 2016 by-election and was re-elected in May 2019.
-He has also served as a member of Ketley Parish Council from 2012 – 2019 and is currently Chair of Lawley and Overdale Parish Council and a Member of Dawley Hamlets Parish Council and Great Dawley Town Council.
+He has also served as a member of Ketley Parish Council from 2012 – 2019 and was Chair of Lawley and Overdale Parish Council for 2020/2021 and is a Councillor of Dawley Hamlets Parish Council and Great Dawley Town Council.

-Raj has previous experience serving as a Police Constable for West Midlands Police for 10 years and currently holds the position of School Governor for Lawley Primary School.
-He is Vice-Chair for the Confederation of Indians and has experience as an Interpreter for the UK Border Agency with the ability to speak in several languages including Punjabi, Hindu and Urdu.
+Raj has previous experience serving as a Police Constable for West Midlands Police for 10 years.
+He is Vice-Chair for the Confederation of Indians and has experience as an Interpreter for the UK Border Agency with the ability to speak in several languages including Punjabi, Hindi and Urdu.

 Raj has been an ambassador for fundraising initiatives and has previously raised £20,000 to aid resources following the natural disaster in Gujarat in 2001 and a further £20,000 for the John Taylor Hospice and Severn Hospice in 2018.
 During his previous term in Office as Mayor for 2018/2019, Raj identified a gap between the younger and older generation in the local community and created his Building Bridges Appeal which he has continued as the Founder and Patron to deliver and expand within Telford and Wrekin.
 Through the Appeal, Raj has also implemented a plaque award scheme to acknowledge when both generations come together and make a pledge to Build Bridges.
 He also launched a Mayoral Grant Fund as part of this initiative to give back to the wider community, funding grants for the benefit of local voluntary organisations undertaking charitable activity in support of individuals in need but primarily focusing on voluntary groups which support the multi-faith community and broaden diversity.